-House Bill 554 - The Ohio General Assembly passed HB 554 in the final days of the last General Assembly.
+Also of note is a bill that was passed in the last General Assembly in 2022, but became effective in 2023.
+The Ohio General Assembly passed House Bill (HB) 554 in the final days of the last General Assembly.
 Among other things, the bill changed the definition of "child with a disability" under Ohio law, increasing the maximum age of students who are eligible for services under that category.
 One of the categories of students who are entitled to special education is students with developmental delays.
 The law formerly included any "child who is at least three years of age and less than six years of age" who was experiencing developmental delays as measured by appropriate diagnostic instruments and procedures.
 These delays can occur in a child's physical development, cognitive development, communication development, social or emotional development, or adaptive development.
 Children with developmental delays may qualify for special education and related services.
 Under the new law, effective April 6, 2023, a child with a developmental delay can qualify as a child with a disability under that category until their tenth birthday.
-This change means that children in preschool who are identified as having a developmental delay and receive special education services can continue to receive those services without being re-evaluated in advance of turning age six or moving to kindergarten.
-Any child who is not yet ten may be evaluated as eligible for special education or related services under the developmental delay disability category.
-As before, students aging out of the "developmental delay" category may, and often will, still meet the definition of one of the other eligibility categories and may thus continue to be eligible for special education.
-SIGNED BY GOVERNOR; eff.
-4/6/23.